 This requirement provides for the protection of receivers operating in bands adjacent to the MS transmit frequency band of 1 920 MHz to 1 980 MHz: GSM 900, R-GSM, UTRA TDD.

+For coexistence in the same geographic area, the powers measured in the conditions specified in section 3, with a filter and video bandwidth of 100 kHz, shall be no more than specified in Table 68.

+TABLE 68

+Coexistence power limits